Renters' Insurance Overview

 The insured must cooperate with the company in the investigation of the claim.
 The insured and/or other parties may be asked to provide a recorded statement or an examination under oath.

-If the occurrence is related to a liability issue, the insured should forward all notices, demands, summons, or other process documents relating to the "occurrence" to the insurance company immediately upon receipt.
+If the occurrence is related to a liability issue, the insured should forward all notices, demands, summons, and other process documents relating to the "occurrence" to the insurer immediately upon receipt.

-Timeframe for Payment of Claim: Within 60 days after a company receives notice of a new, reopened or supplemental renter's insurance claim, the company must pay or deny the claim.
-If the settlement amount is contested, the company should pay all uncontested amounts within the 60-day timeframe unless the failure to pay the claim or the uncontested amount is caused by factors beyond the control of the company.
-Any payment (portion or entire claim) paid more than 60 days after the company receives notice of the claim, or paid after the expiration of any additional timeframe for making payment provided by the Office of Insurance Regulation when it finds factors beyond the control of the company, whichever is later, will bear interest according to Section 55.03, Florida Statutes.
+Timeframe for Payment of Claim: Within 60 days after the insurer receives notice of a new, reopened or supplemental renter's insurance claim, the insurer must pay or deny the claim.
+If the settlement amount is contested, the company should pay all uncontested amounts within the 60-day timeframe unless the failure to pay the claim or the uncontested amount is caused by factors beyond the control of the insurer.* Any payment (portion or entire claim) paid more than 60 days after the insurer receives the notice of the claim, or paid after the expiration of any additional timeframe for making payment provided by the OIR when it finds factors beyond the control of the company, whichever is later, will bear interest according to s.
+55.03, F.S.

-Please note: "Beyond the control" means 1) any state of emergency declared by the Governor, a breach of security that must be reported under section 501.171, Florida Statutes, or an information technology issue that serves as the basis for the Office of Insurance Regulation issuing an order that such event renders all or specified property insurers from reasonably being able to meet the requirements in section 627.70131, Florida Statutes, and 2) any actions by the policyholder or his/her representative which constitutes fraud, lack of cooperation, or intentional misrepresentation regarding the claim which reasonably prevents the insurer from complying to these requirements.
+*Please note: "Beyond the control" means 1) any state of emergency declared by the Governor, a breach of security that must be reported under s.
+501.171, F.S., or an information technology issue that serves as the basis for the OIR issuing an order that such event renders all or specified property insurers from reasonably being able to meet the requirements in s.
+627.70131, F.S., and 2) any actions by the policyholder or his/her representative which constitutes fraud, lack of cooperation, or intentional misrepresentation regarding the claim which reasonably prevents the insurer from complying with these requirements.

 Verify before you buy!
 Contact us to verify the license of the agent and the insurance company before you sign an application for a policy.